tvartom/ansible-collection-serveradmin/README.md

 Choose Time Zone and Network Time: On.

-Do this after enabled network for server.
+Do this after enabling network for the server.

 5. Software Selection

 Change to `Minimal Install`

-6. Installation Desitnation
+6. Installation Destination

 Leave default and confirm with `Done`.